PaddlePaddle/docs/doc/fluid/advanced_usage/paddle_slim/paddle_slim_en.md

 ## Main Features

-Paddle-Slim tool library has the following features:
+Paddle-Slim toolset has the following features:

 ###  Simplified Interface